Cluster Feeding: What's Normal and How to Handle It - Baby Chick

 Have you read that babies will wake more frequently to breastfeed when going through a developmental milestone?
 Well, it’s true!
 If your baby is learning to roll over, sit up, crawl, or walk, they will most likely wake more frequently to breastfeed and do some cluster feeding.
 Your child’s brain goes through massive growth and changes during the first five years of life.
 Having the comfort and security that breastfeeding brings can help them navigate through these significant developmental changes.

 If you breastfeed your baby and continue to hold them, you will likely find that they will happily sleep in your arms for at least 40 minutes.
 This is because they feel safe and comforted.
 Human babies have the longest infancy stage compared to any other mammal.
-They are not ready to be born yet, which is why we classify the first three months postpartum as the “fourth trimester.”
-Newborns will need frequent cuddles and frequent breastfeeds for many months following birth.
+They are not ready to be born yet, so we classify the first three months postpartum as the “fourth trimester.”
+Newborns will need frequent cuddles, and frequent breastfeeds for many months following birth.

 Here is when cluster feeding is NOT normal.
 Remember, if one or a few of these things are happening, but your baby is gaining well and has good diaper output, then it’s not about the volume of milk they are getting.
 There is something else going on that will need investigation by your IBCLC and doctor.